 Wide-Angle and Standard Prime Lenses

 Prime lenses have a dedicated focal length.
-While they may not offer the flexibility of zoom, they are often of higher optical quality and performance.
+While they may not offer the flexibility of a zoom, they are often of higher optical quality and performance.
 Their optimization for a specific focal length means their internal structures are less complicated, making them smaller and more lightweight.
 Simplified optics also allow for a much larger maximum aperture than many zooms can achieve.
-This enables them to perform remarkably well in low light and suffer fewer of the aberrations that effect non-fixed lenses.
+This allows them to perform remarkably well in low light and suffer fewer of the aberrations that affect non-fixed lenses.

 Check out the selection of wide-angle primes and standard primes .